How to Start a Blog in 2020

 Don’t take this step lightly!
 The reason why you need these pages and plugins set up initially is it will lay the foundation for more important processes later on, such as:

-- User Experience and Usability.
-Speed, functionality, browser compatibility, readability—these are all important both SEO and user experience.
-You don’t only want search engines to crawl your blog pages, you also want to make it easy for your readers to consume your content and to find what they’re looking for.
+- Design, User Experience, and Usability.
+Speed, functionality, browser compatibility, readability, aesthetic—are all important for both SEO and user experience.
+You don’t only want search engines to crawl your blog pages, you also want to make it easy for your readers to consume your content and find what they’re looking for.

-Pro-tip: When you buy a premium WordPress theme from the theme shops I listed above, your chosen theme package already comes with ready-to-install plugins you need to make your blog look like a pro.
+Pro-tip: When you buy a premium WordPress theme from 17th Avenue, your theme package already comes with ready-to-install plugins you need to make your blog look like a pro.

 7. Start blogging!